 FUNDED: JANUARY 2021

-FUNDED BY: the generosity of 2020 Various Donors
+FUNDED BY: The generosity of various 2020 SPARK donors.

-What if it would be possible to change the outcome of severe COVID disease into mild case scenario, or avert long term damage by changing the levels of certain molecules present in the blood?
+What if it would be possible to change the outcome of severe COVID-19 into a mild-case scenario, or avert long-term damage by changing the levels of certain molecules present in the blood?